fluidjeel/traffic-light-2025/phoenix.md

 The initial stop-loss is placed at the lowest low of the last 2 days.

+Trade Management (Intelligent Breakeven):

+The strategy uses an intelligent, cost-aware breakeven mechanism.

+The stop-loss is only moved up if the EOD closing price is high enough to cover all transaction costs (entry + estimated exit), ensuring a "scratch" trade is truly a net-zero PnL event.

 The Adaptive Parameters
 This is the core of the strategy.
 The following parameters change automatically based on the market regime: